Table of Contents

 Level 5: (lower quality of evidence) – Expert opinion.

-By looking at the pyramid, you can roughly distinguish what type of research gives you the highest quality of evidence and which gives you a lowest.
-Basically, level 1 and level 2 are filtered information – that means, an author has gathered evidence from well-designed studies, with credible results, and has produced findings and conclusions appraised by renowned experts, who consider them valid and strong enough to serve researchers and scientists.
-Level 3, 4 and 5 include evidence coming from unfiltered information.
+By looking at the pyramid, you can roughly distinguish what type of research gives you the highest quality of evidence and which gives you the lowest.
+Basically, level 1 and level 2 are filtered information – that means an author has gathered evidence from well-designed studies, with credible results, and has produced findings and conclusions appraised by renowned experts, who consider them valid and strong enough to serve researchers and scientists.
+Levels 3, 4 and 5 include evidence coming from unfiltered information.
 Because this evidence hasn’t been appraised by experts, it might be questionable, but not necessarily false or wrong.

 Examples of levels of evidence

 As you move up the pyramid, you will surely find higher-quality evidence.
 However, you will notice there is also less research available.
 So, if there are no resources for you available at the top, you may have to start moving down in order to find the answers you are looking for.